mxolisizondi/Point-of-Sales-System/README.md

   In the System they are two type of users supervisor and cashier Go to your table employees to find login details
-  To scan the product use product id find it in product table For the database use backup file or scripts one of them.
+  To scan the product use product id find it in product table For the database use backup file or scripts one of them ADSAssigment.bak for backup and script.sql to use script